djangocon/djangocon-us-docs/tasks.md

 - [ ] Determine who will give the opening messages
 - [ ] Determine who will give the closing messages
 - [ ] Have the survey ready for the closing messages
+- [ ] Compose the opening messages
+- [ ] Prepare slides for the opening messages, if using
+- [ ] Compose closing messages

 ## Staff Room